Skip to main content

 Our Approach to Responsibly Sourced Dairy

-While we are at the start of our dairy sustainability journey, we have long-held codes and policies to support responsible dairy production, including our Supplier Code of Conduct and other relevant policies on the environment, human rights and animal welfare.
+Hershey has long-held codes and policies to support responsible dairy production, including our Supplier Code of Conduct and other relevant policies on the environment, human rights and animal welfare.
 We also endorse the 11 key sustainability criteria and strategic intents of the global Dairy Sustainability Framework (DSF) and expect our dairy suppliers to work with us to deliver on this vision of sustainable dairy.

 Our approach to implementing our sustainability commitments in our dairy supply chain focuses on: